cloud-native-everything/containerlab-sr-mpls-sros-ipv6/README.md

 ## Network Setup

-See topology on the next image
+See topology on the next image:

 ![Segment Routing ISIS TE LSP Path Containlerlab](images/segment-routing-isis-te-lsp-path-lab-containerlab-sros-nokia-model-driven-mdm.png)

+We created two ePipes using different configurations
+* non-TE LSP — R1 — R2 — R4 (i.e., the ISIS’ shortest path)
+* TE LSP — R1 — R3 — R2 — R4 (i.e., the desired TE network path by the carrier for the ePipe service)

 ## Requeriments
 Versions used are: